 So… Eh it’s been a while and I’m sorry for that.
 I certainly didn’t think that it would be this long, events conspired, as they say..
 But I’m here and it’s time to write up some MYOG projects for all you lovely people out there.
 First up is my take on a handlebar bag.

-Quickly after getting my racing bike I realised I’m very much the kinda person that likes to use my bike as an alternative form of transport, after all I am a dane and cycling as a means of transport in daily life is very much a thing here.
-And so while a ride across town, to or from work, or down to the grocery shop won’t necessarily leave you sweating profusely.
-A ride from the city and out to my parents in the suburbs certainly will.
-Also and don’t get me wrong I love me some lycra when I’m riding, it’s just that sitting down to dinner in sweaty and rapidly cooling bib shorts is just not my thing.
+Quickly after getting my racing bike I realised I’m very much the kind of person that likes to use my bike not just for training, but also as a form of transport.
+No surprises here, after all I am from Denmark and cycling as a means of transport is very much a thing here.
+And so while a ride across town, to or from work or down to the grocery shop won’t necessarily leave you sweating profusely.
+A ride from the city and out to my parents certainly will.
+Now don’t get me wrong I love me some lycra when I’m riding, but sitting down to dinner in sweaty and rapidly cooling bib shorts is just not my thing.

 Of course once I’d made that first bag… I soon started to think about how it would be nice if I could maybe bring a pair of shoes.
 And maybe a bit of other stuff… Well to be honest a lot of other stuff.
 Which brings us to the here and now and the handlebar bag or roll.

 Step 1 – Size does matter

-Or alternatively you can fill one or more dry bags of different sizes(volume) with clothes and experiment with what size will fit best and base your harness on that dry bag.
-Given that this style of handlebar bag is based on creating a harness for a dry bag it’s an easy option if you already have one or more dry bags lying around.
+Or alternatively you can fill one or more dry bags of different sizes(volumes) with clothes and experiment with what size best fits your bike.
+Then you can simply base your harness on that exact dry bag.
+Given that this style of handlebar bag is based on creating a harness for a dry bag it’s an easy option, especially if you already have one or more dry bags lying around.

 Step 2 – Measure and cut your fabric